 The Five Polaroids of Winter is a short story I wrote sometime in early-2022 after meeting real life twins of Moroccan descent at a covid testing site.

-Mundane and realistic, their nonchalance was fascinating.
-I knew I had to write them.
-I’m not even sure if they were all this or if it was just something my inspiration-seeking brain made up.
-One unique experience of meeting the first Moroccans I had ever met, who were also twins with all their similarities and differences, was good enough to light the fire in me to write something, anything.
-Or maybe it was because I was on a really dull shift on a beautiful autumn day and making up these characters to keep myself entertained was fodder, like everything is.
-I will never know.
-You will never know.
-Anyhow, this the story I wrote after I got back home.
-I could say more but it is an experience more than a story and it is best to dig in without knowing what to expect.
+I’m not even sure if they were all this or if it was something my inspiration-seeking brain just made up.
+My brief interaction with the twins, and noting all their similarities and differences was enough to bring me out of my writing dry-spell.
+I was also working a really dull shift on a beautiful autumn day so making up these characters to keep myself entertained was fodder, like everything is.
+I don’t really know why them, and why this story.
+But all I can say is it is an experience more than a story and it is best to dig in without knowing what to expect.
 Enjoy.

 PS.: I was under a heavy spell of Mariana Enriquez’s work at this time.
-The Intoxicated Years was the first one I read and loved.
+I had recently read The Intoxicated Years and the slang-y writing in Five Polaroids was inspired from this.